LASP-Libera/libera_utils/doc/source/custom-pages/developer-setup/dev_environment_setup.md

 ## Installing Package Dependencies
-1. Ensure your virtual environment is activated by running `which python` and checking that it points to the virtual environment in your repo directory (probably `libera_sdp`).
+1. Ensure your virtual environment is activated by running `which python` and checking that it points to the virtual environment in your repo directory (probably `libera_utils`).
 2. Run `poetry env info` and verify that Poetry is recognizing your virtual environment properly:
     ```
     Virtualenv
     Python:         3.9.9
     Implementation: CPython
-    Path:           /Users/myuser/path/to/libera_sdp/venv
+    Path:           /Users/myuser/path/to/libera_utils/venv
     Valid:          True
     ```
 3. Run `poetry install` in the same directory as the `pyproject.toml` file.
 You should see poetry solving the